-- Accessibility: vulnerability of an infrastructure asset based upon its general accessibility to the public. - Recognizability: vulnerability of an infrastructure asset based upon how easily recognizable the asset may be to the public. - Recoverability: ability of an infrastructure asset to easily recover from a disruptive event; a qualitative assessment of the asset's ability to return to normal operations taking into account its dependence on outside services, the capacity at which it is operating, and its own robustness. - > Susceptibility: overall vulnerability based on security measures and procedures in place at the infrastructure asset. - > Proximity: vulnerability based on an asset's nearness to other susceptible assets.
+- > Accessibility: vulnerability of an infrastructure asset based upon its general accessibility to the public. - Recognizability: vulnerability of an infrastructure asset based upon how easily recognizable the asset may be to the public. - Recoverability: ability of an infrastructure asset to easily recover from a disruptive event; a qualitative assessment of the asset's ability to return to normal operations taking into account its dependence on outside services, the capacity at which it is operating, and its own robustness. - > Susceptibility: overall vulnerability based on security measures and procedures in place at the infrastructure asset. - > Proximity: vulnerability based on an asset's nearness to other susceptible assets. - Redundancy: vulnerability based on whether or not an asset represents a single point of failure within its overall system.